mixclubonline-del/mixx-glass-studio/QUANTUM_CORE_INTEGRATION_COMPLETE.md

 ## Status: ✅ ACTIVE - Powering Entire Studio Operation

-The quantum core has been successfully integrated as an **invisible engine** powering the entire Mixx Glass Studio operation.
+The quantum core has been successfully integrated as an **invisible engine** powering the entire F.L.O.W. operation.

 ## 🎯 **INTEGRATION ACHIEVEMENTS**